Single Point Mooring (SPM) Systems Explained: Types and Components

 Submarine Hoses

 Submarine hoses connect the buoy to subsea pipelines leading to shore or offshore production facilities.
+They operate continuously underwater and are designed to resist external pressure, abrasion, marine growth, fatigue, and corrosion.

 Pipeline End Manifold (PLEM)